user18130814200115-2/xrandr_brightness/README.md

 ## usage
 edit displays=(HDMI-1 DP-0) to reflect your connected display(s)
 run `brightness.sh x` where x is your modifier.
 This can be a value between 1 and -1.
+`brightness.sh -0.1` will lower the brightness by 10% for example.
 I reccomend using a program like sxhkm to brind these commands to a keybind.